Courtcraft.

 Practice Manual for Tribunals

-This invaluable guide on how to run tribunal hearings produced by the Council of Australasian Tribunals covers the nature of tribunals, procedural fairness, hearings, decision-making, and conduct.
+A comprehensive guide on how to run tribunal hearings produced by the Council of Australasian Tribunals covering the nature of tribunals, procedural fairness, hearings, decision-making and conduct.

 View Now